wqlab0000/newInsulin01/README.md

 ```

 InsulinPump.java describes,
-if the precondition of insulin pump is off, when turn on the insulin pump,
+the precondition of insulin pump is off,
-then the postcodition is delivering basal dose insulin.
-If the precondition of insulin pump is empty, when turn on the insulin pump,
+when turn on the insulin pump,
 then the postcodition is delivering basal dose insulin.

 For assigning basalDose or noDose a value,